Resolving employment problems

 - We can both agree to have the mediator provided by the Employment Relations Service decide our problem for us, in which case the decision will be binding on us.

-- If mediation does not resolve the problem, either of us can refer the problem to the Employment Relations Authority for investigation.
+- If mediation does not resolve the problem, either of us can refer the problem to the ERA for investigation.

-- The authority can direct us to mediation, or can investigate the problem and issue a determination.
+- The ERA can direct us to mediation, or can investigate the problem and issue a determination.

-- If either of us is not happy with the authority’s determination, we can refer the matter to the Employment Court (The court may also tell us to go back and have more mediation).
+- If either of us is not happy with the ERA’s determination, we can refer the matter to the Employment Court (the Court may also tell us to go back and have more mediation).

 - In limited cases, there is a right to appeal a decision of the Employment Court to the Court of Appeal.
 In some exceptional circumstances there may be a right to appeal a decision of the Court of Appeal to the Supreme Court.